Sada Abe: Acquaintance with Kichizō Ishida

 Back in Tokyo, Abe began work as an apprentice at the Yoshidaya restaurant on February 1, 1936.
-The owner of this establishment, Kichizō Ishida, 42 at the time, had worked his way up in the business, starting as an apprentice at a restaurant specializing in eel dishes.
-He had opened Yoshidaya in Tokyo's Nakano neighborhood in 1920.
-When Abe joined his restaurant, Ishida had become known as a womanizer who, by that time, did little in the way of actually running the restaurant, which had become, in fact, managed primarily by his wife.
+The owner of this establishment, 42-year-old Kichizō Ishida, had worked his way up in the business, starting as an apprentice at a restaurant specializing in eel dishes.
+He had opened Yoshidaya in Tokyo's Nakano ward in 1920.
+By the time Abe joined his restaurant, Ishida had become known as a womanizer who did little in the way of running the restaurant, which in actuality was managed by his wife.

 Not long after Abe began work at Yoshidaya, Ishida began making amorous advances towards her. Ōmiya had never satisfied Abe sexually, and she was responsive to Ishida's approaches.
-In mid-April, Ishida and Abe initiated their sexual relationship in the restaurant to the accompaniment of a romantic ballad sung by one of the restaurant's geisha.
-On April 23, 1936, Abe and Ishida met for a pre-arranged sexual encounter at a teahouse, or machiai—the contemporary equivalent of a love hotel—in the Shibuya neighborhood.
+In mid-April, Abe and Ishida initiated their sexual relationship in the restaurant to the accompaniment of a romantic ballad sung by one of the restaurant's geisha.
+On April 23, they met for a pre-arranged sexual encounter at a teahouse, or machiai—the contemporary equivalent of a love hotel—in the Shibuya ward.
 Planning only for a short fling, the couple instead remained in bed for four days.
-On the night of April 27, they moved to another teahouse in the distant neighborhood of Futako Tamagawa where they continued to drink and have sex, occasionally with the accompaniment of a geisha's singing, and would continue even as maids entered the room to serve sake.
+On the night of April 27, they moved to another teahouse in the distant neighborhood of Futako Tamagawa, where they continued to drink and have sex, occasionally with the accompaniment of a geisha's singing, and would continue even as maids entered the room to serve sake.
 They next moved to the Ogu neighborhood.
-Ishida did not actually return to his restaurant until the morning of May 8, after an absence of about two weeks.
+Ishida did not return to his restaurant until the morning of May 8, after an absence of about two weeks.
 Of Ishida, Abe later said, "It is hard to say exactly what was so good about Ishida.
 But it was impossible to say anything bad about his looks, his attitude, his skill as a lover, the way he expressed his feelings.
 I had never met such a sexy man."